 - User interface.

-And the options are the top 5 most popular task management tools on the market.
+And the options are the top 5 most popular interior design PM tools on the market.

 Step#2: Priority setting of the criteria by pairwise comparison